bluesky/ophyd/docs/user/reference/signals.rst

 among the individual PVs needs to be encoded in a :class:`~device.Device` (an :class:`~epics_motor.EpicsMotor` class ships with ophyd for this case).
-This includes both what **Signals** are grouped together, but also how to manipulate them a coordinated fashion to achieve the high-level action (moving a motor, changing a temperature, opening a valve, or taking data).
+This includes both what **Signals** are grouped together, but also how to manipulate them in a coordinated fashion to achieve the high-level action (moving a motor, changing a temperature, opening a valve, or taking data).
 More complex devices, like a diffractometer or a Area Detector, can be assembled out of